St. Thomas features several instantly recognizable sights that tell its story.

 A traditional folk dance sometimes presented at cultural events.

-Check local listings or ask at your hotel for temporary exhibits.
+Look at local listings or ask in your hotel for temporary exhibits.

-The rich history of St. Thomas is palpable in its surviving architecture and points of interest.
+The rich history of St. Thomas is palpable in its surviving architecture and landmarks.

 Historically central to trade, now houses shops.